Mendocino County Court Records

 Civil case jurisdiction:

-- Small Claims — Disputes of $10,000 or less.
-Attorneys are generally not permitted.
-The Small Claims division provides detailed filing information, including fee tiers: up to $1,500 costs $30.00; $1,500.01–$5,000 costs $50.00; $5,000.01–$10,000 costs $75.00.
+• Small Claims — Disputes of $10,000 or less.
+Attorneys are generally not permitted, and parties present their cases directly to a judge.
+The Small Claims division provides detailed filing information, with fees tiered by claim amount: up to $1,500 costs $30.00; $1,500.01–$5,000 costs $50.00; $5,000.01–$10,000 costs $75.00.
 Filing more than 12 claims in a year raises the fee to $100.00 per claim.
 Contact: (707) 468-2002.

-- Limited Civil — Claims of $25,000 or less.
+• Limited Civil — Claims of $25,000 or less.

 Civil Division contact: